Close

 A detailed section on Human Resources/Industrial Relations is provided in the Management Discussion and Analysis Report, which forms part of this Annual Report.

-BOARD OF DIRECTORS AND KEY MANAGERIAL PERSONNEL
+BOARD OF DIRECTORS AND KEY MANAGEMENT PERSONNEL

 During the year under review, five Board Meetings and four Audit Committee Meetings were duly convened and held; the details of which are given in the Corporate Governance Report along with the details of composition, category, dates of the meeting, attendance and such other details.

-The Board of Directors consists of a balanced profile of members specializing in different fields that enables it to address the various business needs of the company, while placing very strong emphasis on corporate governance.
+The Board of Directors consists of a balanced profile of members specializing in different fields that enables it to address the various business needs of the Company, while placing very strong emphasis on corporate governance.

 DIRECTORS

-Appointment of Mr. Rohan Genomal as Executive Director
+Resignation of Mr. Rohan Genomal as Executive Director

-Resignation of Mr. Sunder Genomal from the office of Managing Director was accepted by the Board of Directors.
-The Board expressed its gratitude for the invaluable contribution made by Mr. Sunder Genomal since inception of the Company.
+The resignation of Mr. Rohan Genomal from the office of Executive Director was accepted by the Board of Directors.
+The Board has acknowledged the contribution made by him during his tenure as Executive Director.

-Based on recommendation of the Nomination and Remuneration Committee, the Board of Directors, at its meeting held on 1 March 2022, unanimously appointed Mr. V S Ganesh [DIN: 07822261] as Managing Director of the Company for a period of 5 years effective 1 June 2022 subject to the approval of Shareholders.
-The shareholders approved the appointment as Managing Director through postal ballot.
+Based on recommendation of the Nomination and Remuneration Committee, the Board of Directors, at its meeting held on 10 November 2022, appointed Mr. Jignesh Jaswant Bhate [DIN: 01195939] as Additional Director in the category of Independent Director with immediate effect for a period of 5 years subject to the approval of shareholders.
+The shareholders approved the appointment of Mr. Jignesh Jaswant Bhate as Independent Director through postal ballot.

-The Board of Directors at its Meeting held on 26 May 2022 accepted the recommendation of the Nomination and Remuneration Committee and appointed Mr. Arif Vazirally [DIN 00256108] as Additional Director in the category of Independent Director.
-He shall hold the office up to the date of the ensuing Annual General Meeting.
-The notice under section 160(1) of the Companies Act, 2013 has been received from a shareholder signifying his intention to propose Mr. Arif Vazirally as Independent Director of the Company.
+The Board of Directors at its meeting held on 25 May 2023 appointed Mr. Sanjeev Genomal [DIN: 01399731], as additional director under Non-Executive category.
+Mr. Sanjeev Genomal shall hold the office up to the date of the ensuing Annual General Meeting.
+The notice under section 160(1) of the Companies Act, 2013 has been received from a shareholder signifying his intention to propose Mr. Sanjeev Genomal as Director of the Company.
 The Board recommends his appointment at the ensuing AGM.

 Retirement by Rotation